david-lyle/gcp-terraform-clusters/README.md

 #Databricks GCP Terraform Example

 ###Prereqs
-This project supports the creation and population of 2 Databricks workspaces with example Clusters/Pools/Users/Groups/Jobs/etc. Workspace 1 should be provisioned using the Databricks [admin page](https://accounts.gcp.databricks.com/).
+This project supports the creation and population of 2 Databricks workspaces with example Clusters/Pools/Users/Groups/Jobs/etc.

-Workspace 2 is created automatically by Terraform.

 ###File of Interest
 ####workspace-1/providers.tf